What is Total Quality Management (TQM)?

 - Streamlined business processes.
 Managers create a framework with proven TQM methods so that day-to-day tasks aren’t unorganized.

-Total Quality Management Principles
+The Principles of Total Quality Management

 Since it is focused entirely on an overarching business strategy, sales managers need to understand the principles of TQM to be successful when implementing this strategy for their business.

 Total Quality Management is a customer-focused approach.
-It's goal is to modify the product and service development process so that they're more valuable to the customer.
+Its goal is to modify the product and service development process so that they're more valuable to the customer.